 Get Your Charges Dropped

-They may be willing to drop a sentence enhancement, so you face substantially less jail time.
-Or they might reduce the charge from DUI to reckless driving, a much less serious offense.
-Sometimes, they will drop the charges altogether, and you can go.
+In some cases, prosecutors may be willing to drop a sentence enhancement, so you face substantially less jail time.
+In other situations, they might reduce the charge from DUI to reckless driving, a much less serious offense.
+Sometimes, they will drop the charges altogether.

 Negotiate a Lesser Charge

-If the prosecutor won’t drop the charges, they may agree to a plea bargain, requiring you to agree to plead guilty, and they agree to a specific lenient sentence.
-For example, you could get a guarantee of at least two days’ jail time or community service instead of jail.
+If the prosecutor won’t drop the charges, they may agree to a plea bargain, requiring you to agree to plead guilty to a lesser offense.
+For example, you could get a guarantee of at least two days’ jail time or community service instead of jail by agreeing to a plea bargain.

 Learn More About Jail and Prison Time for a California DUI